Lagonda 14/60: 2 Litre Speed Model

-In 1927 the Speed model was announced.
-The engine was tuned to give 70 bhp by raising the compression ratio and with a lighter body was guaranteed to reach 80 mph.
-The chassis was modified to allow the engine to be mounted 9 in further back giving a much longer bonnet.
+In 1927 Lagonda announced the Speed model.
+The engine was tuned to give 70 bhp by raising the compression ratio.
+The body was lighter, and Lagonda guaranteed the car to reach 80 mph.
+The chassis was modified to allow the engine to be mounted 9 in further back, giving a much longer bonnet.
 Standard bodies were a tourer or fabric saloon.

 For 1929 the chassis was further modified and has become known as the "low-chassis" version.
 The radiator was also altered as the dynamo was moved to the front of the crankshaft.

-A supercharged version was announced in 1930 said to be capable of 90 mph.
+In 1930 Lagonda announced a supercharged version, said to be capable of 90 mph.
 A Cozette supercharger was fitted to most examples, but other types were also tried.
-The supercharger was intended to improve engine torque and reduce the need for gearchanging, which many drivers hated in the days before syncromesh.
-These vane type superchargers were theoretically the most efficient type available, but their durability issues became notorious, and they failed to deliver torque where it was most needed to avoid gearchanging, at low engine revs.
+The supercharger was intended to improve engine torque and reduce the need for gearchanging, which many drivers disliked in the era before synchromesh.
+These vane-type superchargers were theoretically the most efficient type available, but their lack of durability became notorious, and they failed to deliver torque where it was most needed to avoid gear-changing, at low engine speeds.
 Owners liked the performance, but only a few escaped failures, which were expensive.

-With hindsight the more durable Roots type (e.g. Bentley) might have been a better choice, but would have required significant redesign as there was not sufficient space available in the Speed Model to package it.
-Another better choice might have been a redesigned cylinder head with downdraught inlet passages, delivering more performance without a supercharger.
-Both these alternatives would have required significant investment, but Lagonda was chronically short of money.
+With hindsight, a more durable Roots type (as used by Bentley, for example) might have been better.
+However, it would have required significant redesign, as there was not enough space in the Speed Model to fit it.
+Another better solution might have been a redesigned cylinder head with downdraught inlet passages, delivering more performance without a supercharger.
+Both these alternatives would have required significant investment, but Lagonda was short of money.
 A supercharger, on the other hand, was a performance option, required less redesign and could justify an addition to the price, unlike a new cylinder head which was less visible to the customer.

-Interestingly Lagonda's performance dilemma arose from its efforts to reduce the burden of servicing the car by making the cylinder head easy to remove.
-(These efforts were also seen in other design features of the car, like an oil drain that could be operated from a standing position, and grease nipples with pipes arranged so that all greasing could be done from one place).
-Lagonda apparently feared that the 1930's gentleman driver might have to service the car without the aid of a chauffeur, and so they priotitized the reduction of servicing effort at the expense of performance.
-This appears with hindsight to have been a misjudgment; most cars developed through the 1930s without such features, and owners either did the work themselves or took the car to garages instead.
-The supercharger itself then fell out of fashion with most manufacturers as the 1930s progressed, possibly because of the invention of synchromesh, which alleviated the noisy and embarrassing problem of the inexpert driver changing gear with a "crash box".
+Lagonda's performance dilemma arose from making the cylinder head easy to remove, which was part of its effort to make the car easier to service.
+This aim inspired other design features of the car, such as an oil drain that could be operated from a standing position, and grease nipples with pipes arranged so that all greasing could be done from one place.
+Lagonda seemed to fear that the 1930's gentleman driver might have to service the car without the aid of a chauffeur, so they prioritised simplifying servicing at the expense of performance.

+This appears with hindsight to have been a misjudgment.
+Most cars developed through the 1930s without such features, and owners either did the work themselves or took the car to a repair and service garage instead.
+In the course of the 1930s the supercharger fell out of fashion with most manufacturers, perhaps due to the invention of synchromesh, which alleviated the noisy and embarrassing problem of the inexpert driver changing gear with a "crash box".